tgeles/docs/doc/events/OS_summit_Apr_2016.rst

 - Workshop @IBM Design Austin

   - cloud adoption stages
-  - OStack ecosystem
+  - OpenStack ecosystem
   - cloud roles

-- integrate personas into your discussions
+- integrate personae into your discussions
-- participate in activities to document, validate, and update personas
+- participate in activities to document, validate, and update personae
 - these different roles tend to emerge as a company gets bigger.
 Scale of an organization impacts the diversity of roles.